popsiiicle/spacegame/ideas.md

 - long scope in time
 - one shot to eye
 - laser sight visible to enemies.
 During scope in, turns from red to green when the gun is ready to fire, as a warning shot.
+- wide beam unscoped with shotgun-like damage, laser shows cone when unscoped (could just be green all the time)
 - Very long bolt draw time, small mag size.
 Fast reload, as it doesn't matter for actual gameplay, mostly cosmetic.

 #### Marksman Rifle
 - Also scoped
 - 1 shot to vent
 - pretty similar to ssg/sr-84/marshal
+- hitscan,super fast projectile animation (no one will know)
 - no one knows how it works in space

 #### Arm cannon